SorensenUCSC/CSE211-fa2023/overview.md

 _A few classes will be asynchronous due to travel, see the schedule.
 I will provide Zoom links on Canvas_

-## Attendance

-This is a small graduate course and live discussions will be a valuable part of the learning experience.
-As such, I expect you to make an effort to attend. **Attendance will be 10% of your grade**.
-I will take role at the beginning of each class.

-Please message me if you will miss a lecture to avoid losing attendance credit.
-You can have up to 3 excused absences.

 ## Discussion

 Each class will start with a set of discussion points.
 Please come prepared to partipate.
 This is often the most exciting part of class and I hope it can continue to be!